 - And for many there is the simple common experience of (at the least) praying morning prayer with its daily bible readings, and our shared experience of receiving communion according to the rites of either the Book of Common Prayer or of Common Worship.

 Love ‘delights in the truth’, and for the sake of the truth ‘it bears all things, believes all things, hopes all things, endures all things’ (1 Cor 13.6-7).
-While my neighbour is prepared to make the official declarations, to say the creeds, to read the scriptures, to receive Baptism and Holy Communion and the laying on of hands at confirmation and ordination, and to make their declarations of canonical obedience to their bishops, then for the sake of Christ, for the sake of love and the truth, for the sake of the gospel, and for the sake of peace, our obligation is to believe them, to see them as a brother or sister in Christ and to live with, learn with, at times to challenge and be challenged, and serve with them as members of One Church.
+While my neighbour is prepared to make the official declarations, to say the creeds, to read the scriptures, to receive Baptism and Holy Communion and the laying on of hands at confirmation and ordination, and to make their declarations of canonical obedience to their bishops, then for the sake of Christ, for the sake of love and the truth, for the sake of the gospel, and for the sake of peace, our obligation is to believe them, to see them as a brother or sister in Christ and to live with them, learn with them, at times to challenge and be challenged by them, to serve with them and to worship with them as members of One Church.

 For further Reading